SWANU

 The South West Africa National Union (SWANU) is a Namibian political party founded in 1959.
-Most of its members came from the Herero people, while fellow independence movement SWAPO was mostly an Ovambo party.
+Most of its members came from the Herero people, while fellow independence movement SWAPO was mostly an Ovambo people.

 Structure and leadership

 SWANU has a president, a vice-president, and a secretary-general.
-As many other socialist parties, it has a Politburo of 26 members, and a Central Committee of 52.
+As many other socialist parties, it has a 26-member Politburo, and a 52-member Central Committee.

 The first president of SWANU was Fanuel Kozonguizi, who led from its formation in 1959 until 1966.
-Rihupisa Justus Kandando was the president from 1998, followed by Usutuaije Maamberua followed by Tangeni Iijambo.
+Rihupisa Justus Kandando was the president from 1998, followed by Usutuaije Maamberua, and Tangeni Iijambo.

 History

 SWANU had its roots in the South West African Student Bureau (SWASB), an association of Namibian students studying at South African universities during the 1950s.
 The students had been radicalised by their firsthand exposure to apartheid in South Africa, and the active resistance to that system by the African National Congress (ANC).
-In 1955, the SWASB became a political party in its own right in 1955, when its members renamed it the South West African Progressive Association (SWAPA) and appointed Uatja Kaukuetu as its first chairman.
+The SWASB became a political party in its own right in 1955, when its members renamed it the South West African Progressive Association (SWAPA) and appointed Uatja Kaukuetu as its first chairman.

 SWAPA possessed little support outside academia, however, and in an attempt to expand its support base it united with the Ovamboland People's Congress (later the Ovamboland People's Organisation, or OPO), which represented Ovambo migrant labourers in Cape Town, to form the South West African National Union (SWANU) on 27 September 1959.
 However, SWANU's leadership and agenda remained dominated by former SWAPA members, and OPO retained its autonomy under the partnership.
 Fanuel Jariretundu Kozonguizi was named the first president of SWANU, with Kaukuetu, the chairman of SWAPA, being appointed vice president.
 The party eventually came under the direct sponsorship of the South African Communist Party and became increasingly radical as a result.
 Throughout late 1959, SWANU and the Herero Chiefs' Council organised a bus boycott in Windhoek's Old Location, in response to forced evictions being undertaken by the South African Police.
 The police opened fire on the protesters, killing or wounding up to sixty.

 The Old Location shootings was the first of several political developments which ushered in a period of decline for SWANU.
 In the controversy surrounding the incident, the Herero Chiefs' Council disavowed SWANU and denied involvement with the Old Location protests.
 In July 1960, the OPO dissolved its affiliation with SWANU and issued its own party constitution.
 It also rebranded itself as the South West African People's Organisation (SWAPO) and opened its ranks to Namibians of all ethnic backgrounds.
 SWAPO's agenda was virtually identical to SWANU's: both called for an end to colonialism and imperialism, promoted pan-African ideals, and called for the economic, cultural, and social advancement of the Namibian people.
 However, SWANU placed a disproportionate emphasis on self-reliance, while SWAPO acknowledged the importance of external actors and the role of the United Nations in securing Namibian independence from South Africa.